 - Wrongful death damages (such as burial or funeral expenses or final medical bills) if a member of your immediate family passed away in a car accident in West Palm Beach

-How We Prove Damages from Your Accident
+How Our Lawyers Demonstrate Economic Damages from Your Accident

 To prove your monetary damages from your accident in West Palm Beach, we will collect your medical bills and receipts, as well as any documentation of assistive devices or caregiver services you now require.
 Your lawyer will also look at your employment records and pay stubs to show how much income you have missed out on as a result of your injury.